fikunmi-ap/solana-improvement-documents/restrict-tfm-bidspace.md

 - if the fee paid is neither increasing nor decreasing, recommend the average of the last three blocks.

-Given that transaction arrival rate can be closely modelled by a Poisson's distribution, an exponential controller is the best choice for a governor
+Given that transaction arrival rate can be closely modeled by a Poisson's distribution, an exponential controller is the best choice for a governor

 ## Alternatives Considered